 ASSIGNED The date that NetBackup Media Manager assigned the volume.
 CONTAINER ID The ID of the container in which the volume resides in the vault.
+(Container vaulting only.)
 EXPIRATION Date when the images on the volume expire.
+CATEGORY The type of media: NBU.
+NetBackup media that contains backup images.
 New NBU CTLG.
-Catalog backup media from NetBackup 6.0 and
+Catalog backup media from NetBackup 6.0 and later releases.

-later releases.

 Add-on.
 Media that are not managed by NetBackup.
+MEDIA The ID of the media.
 SLOT ID The ID of the slot in which the volume resides in the off-site vault.
-(Slot
+(Slot vaulting only.)
+VAULT The name of the vault to which the volume's profile belongs.
+(Consolidated report only.)